 I’ve always wanted to be a writer.
 Little did I know, that it didn’t have to be your actual, fancy career title in order for you to be one.
 I’ve been one my entire life.

-I bought a cactus and another small succulent last summer to have as decoration in my dorm room that upcoming fall.
+I bought a cactus and another small succulent last summer to have as decoration in my dorm room.
 However, I over-watered my cactus, rotting it out only a short two weeks after buying it.
 Then, I almost killed the remaining succulent the exact same way (because I clearly didn’t learn anything from it), until my dad came to the rescue.
 Here we are a year later, and he has kept my little “succy” alive and well.
 Though, he did not let me take it back to college with me.

 So, inevitably, this summer I got three new plant friends as replacements.
 Does my dad know?
 He sure does.
 Is he going to end up caring for them when I begin to kill them off?
 Absolutely not!
 I am determined to not let it happen again.